Jsos17/Jsos17/README.md

 ## My Family Name

-My maternal grandfather Aleksanteri Luhtala and the extended family he belonged to lived in the village of Kaunoselkä in the former Finnish municipality of Salmi before the Second World War.
+My maternal grandfather Aleksanteri Luhtala and his extended family lived in the village of Kaunoselkä in the former Finnish municipality of Salmi before the Second World War.
 Salmi was a part of Border Karelia (Finnish: Raja-Karjala).
-My maternal grandfather was a member of a large extended family of Eastern Orthodox Christians.
-According to information passed on to my mother, the family name *Luhtala* was based on the name of the estate (or house/farm) (Finnish: tila) the extended family owned.
+My maternal grandfather and his extended family were Eastern Orthodox Christians.
+According to information passed on to my mother, the family name *Luhtala* was based on the name of the estate (farm) (Finnish: tila) the extended family owned.

 Research published in 2017 by Outi Patronen on the changes of surnames in Finnish Eastern Orthodox Karelian population between 1818 and 1925 verifies this family folklore as true (Patronen, 2017, pages 244-245).
 Patronen writes in her doctoral dissertation: "Muualla Salmissa vuosien 1890 ja 1920 välillä tilannimeen pohjaavan tai sitä muistuttavan sukunimen sai parikymmentä ortodoksiperhettä.
 Näitä sukunimiä ovat esimerkiksi nimet ...
 Luhtala (Kaunoselkä 1920; seurakunnan asiakirjoissa v.
 1898), ...".
 The previous quote can be translated as follows: "Elsewhere in Salmi between 1890 and 1920 about twenty Orthodox families received a surname which was based on estate name or it was reminiscent of the estate name.
 These kind of surnames are for example surnames ...
 Luhtala (Kaunoselkä 1920; in Orthodox Church records in the year 1898), ...").